denham-ed/rescala/README.md

 **Header**

 - Appears on every page
-- Features the Brand logo in the top left
+- Features the Brand logo in the top left.
+This acts as link to the Landing Page / Dashboard.

 ![Logo](documentation/images/logo.png)